SirojiddinSaidmurodov/QAQC/README.md

 # QA/QC

-Sign in / Sign up web-forms with login and password validation + JUnit and Selenium tests
+Sign in / Sign up web-forms with a login and password validation + JUnit and Selenium tests

 # Content